 The Technical Secretariat will work closely with the FLEGT unit in the MINFOF to develop coherence and synergy between the REDD+ activities with the FLEGT process and the activities associated with it.
 FLEGT constitutes one of the bases of forest governance on which REDD+ will rely.
+As the FLEGT process is well advanced in Cameroon, its achievements (improved legislation, consultation and dialogue, etc.) will be valorized by the REDD process.
+The FLEGT unit in the MINFOF will be involved not only in the reflection on REDD+ (the thematic reflection groups) but also in actual activities to improve the forest and environmental governance.

-✓ Technical support and strategic partnerships to be mobilized
+Technical support and strategic partnerships to be mobilized